Unix Timestamp Converter

 Frequently Asked Questions

 A Unix timestamp is a way to track time as a running total of seconds (or milliseconds) since the Unix Epoch, which is January 1, 1970 at 00:00:00 UTC.
-It is widely used in computing and programming to represent dates and times in a single numeric value.
+It is widely used in computing and programming to represent dates and times in a single numeric value that is easy to store, compare, and sort across different systems and databases.

 Related Tools